samartzidis/NanoBot/docs/README.md

 - A **momentary 19mm push-button** for the robot's head.
 E.g. [this one](https://www.amazon.co.uk/dp/B0DB2BYQKW).
 - A self tapping **M2 screws**.
 Specifically: 4x 13mm and 4x 11mm.
 You can also get one of [these sets](https://www.amazon.co.uk/dp/B09NDMWBC2).
 - 6x 220K **resistors** for each one of the 2 RGB LEDs anode (+) pins.
-- A Raspberry Pi compatible **MOSFET switch**, ideally something [like this](https://thepihut.com/products/moswitch-9a-28v-spdt-mosfet-switch) for controlling the power supply to the mini amplifier gia GPIO.
-- A mini 4Ohm 5W **speaker** such as [this one](https://www.amazon.co.uk/sourcing-map-JST-PH2-0-Electronic-Advertising/dp/B0D9QWWB6K).
-- A PAM8302-based or similar class-D mono **audio amplifier** such as [this one](https://thepihut.com/products/adafruit-mono-2-5w-class-d-audio-amplifier-pam8302).

 <a href="image-3.png"><img src="image-3.png" width="160" title="Raspberry Pi Board Assembly" /></a> <a href="image-4.png"><img src="image-4.png" width="160" title="LED Eyes Assembly" /></a>

-The MOSFET switch is used so that the audio amplifier is only turned on when the robot talks.
-This saves power but primarily prevents audible hiss from the speaker to be picked by the microphone and significantly reduce the audio detection sensitivity and clarity.

 Printing will take several hours but it's relatively straightforward.
 No supports required.
 You will need epoxy glue to glue the shell parts together.